 What to Do in Case of a Burn Injury

 First aid is crucial in reducing the impact of a burn injury.
 If someone has caught on fire after a car crash, help the victim roll over to extinguish the flames.
-Don’t apply ice water on the burns nor ointments, lotions or any other remedy.
-Likewise, if the clothes are stick to the victim, don’t try to remove them.
+Don’t apply ice water on the burns nor ointments, lotions, or any other remedy.
+Likewise, if the clothes are stuck to the victim, don’t try to remove them.
 Leave all that to paramedics.